 Even in “normal” conditions, child care providers have high stress, highly active jobs.
-During a pandemic, work can feel even more stressful.
 To ensure emotional wellness, providers need to be intentional in protecting their emotional wellness.
 Further, providers can help children to manage their stress by incorporating mindfulness into their daily activities.

 From Child Care Aware® of America